LibertyDSNP/spec/pages/Ethereum/Identity.md

 ## Delegation

-Delegation allows adding public keys that are allowed to sign announcements or perform other actions in addition to the "owner" public key.
+Delegation allows adding additional public keys that are allowed to sign announcements or perform other actions in addition to the owner public key(s).

 ### Interface